procf/colloids-setup/01-HOOMDblue-Install-Guide.md

 mkdir hoomd3.1-basic
 mkdir hoomd3.1-mod
 ```
 We will install the two versions of HOOMD-blue in their respective directories.
 How you organize your simulation files from here is up to you.
-For backing up files to Github it is often best to keep simulation scripts and data files separate; however, some people prefer to keep things all in one directory.
+For backing up files to Github it is often best to keep software, simulation scripts, and data files all in separate repositories; however, some people prefer to keep things all those grouped into one directory.
 Here are two file management examples (`folders` and *files*):
 <br>

 ONE FOLDER
 - `hoomd3.1-mod`
 	- *software-installation*
-	- *virtual-python-environment*
+	- `virtual-python-environment`
 	- `sims`
 		- `(simulation-project-name)`
 			- *simulation-scripts*